ARCLeeds/arcleeds.github.io/scripts/README.md

 The 12 days of HPC is our annual blog series showcasing research projects that run on the HPC.
 These entries are collected via a Microsoft Form which is exported as an Excel spreadsheet and converted to a .csv file.

 Some hand tinkering is required with the form .csv file as it contains weird and wonderful OneDrive paths to image files and formats image files with their name and the name of the user appended with whitespace.
+The function `fix_img_paths` in `blog_template.py` attempts to resolve this but is not guaranteed against Microsoft Form behaviour changes with regards to uploaded files.

-After tinkering with the spreadsheet you can run the `blog_template.py` script with some arguments to build the markdown blog post files using the jinja2 templates.
+After tinkering with the spreadsheet you can run the `blog_template.py` script with some arguments to build the markdown blog post files using the Jinja templates.

 ### Usage